OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   supported by the client will be pushed to clients that support cipher negotiation.

+  Starting with OpenVPN 2.5.9 a cipher can be prefixed with a :code:`?` to mark it as optional.
+This allows including ciphers in the list that may not be available on all platforms.
+  E.g. :code:`AES-256-GCM:AES-128-GCM:?CHACHA20-POLY1305` would only enable
+  Chacha20-Poly1305 if the underlying SSL library (and its configuration) supports it.

   Cipher negotiation is enabled in client-server mode only.
 I.e. if ``--mode`` is set to 'server' (server-side, implied by setting ``--server`` ), or if ``--pull`` is specified (client-side, implied by